 The addition of hemp fibres not only improves the strength and flexibility of the product, it also increases the thermal properties of the plaster and so is an excellent way of adding some insulation to your wall.
 Please contact us with details of your building so that we can assess the suitability and the likely improvements to performance.

-It is available in two grades - medium and fine and is ready to use in 1 tonne bulk bags, 20 kg bags and 20l buckets.
+It is available in two grades - medium and fine and is ready to use in 1 tonne bulk bags, and 20 kg bags.

 To learn about colour variation please click here